vaibhawvipul/vaibhawvipul.github.io/about.md

 Hello!
 Nice to see you here. 👋

-currently working @ [Pre6.ai](https://pre6.ai/) doing math and programming with rust.
+Founding Engineer @ [Pre6.ai](https://pre6.ai/) doing math and programming with rust + typescript.

 I'm a software engineer with interest in distributed systems, parallel systems and databases.

 I love topics around systems engineering and am currently excited about :
+- Computational Geometry
+- Programming Languages
+- Compilers - MLIR
 - concurrent and parallel programming

-- distributed systems
-- operating systems
-- database internals (especially OLAP systems)
+Previously worked extensively on distributed systems, OS, and database internals.

 ## My Journey